Haoming02/sd-webui-tabs-extension/README.md

 By default, the Tabs for `txt2img` are placed under the settings (the same position); while the Tabs for `img2img` are placed under the Generation Results, since the image setttings are already significantly longer.

+When the Extension is enabled, the Tab button will turn green to indicate that.
+You can also `Ctrl + Click` the Tab button to quickly toggle the Extension.

+> This tries to find the first Checkbox with a label containing "enable" within the Extension.
+If it is not found, then this feature will not be available for said Extension!

 <p align="center"><img src="demo.jpg" width=768></p>

 ## Settings